 A while in the past, one day I decided to do a street casting asking people with a tattoo, piercing or any other artistic marks to pop into the studio.
-When they were in front of my camera and small team they really had no idea what to do and at first thought this would be a great way to get the best out of their time, however realising that this was an inefficient and time consuming process I decide that I would give each subject three minutes to be themselves in front of my camera.
-The three minutes consisted of a quick fire round of four questions and whilst they were answering I picked the best moments to capture these images.
+When they were in front of my camera and the small team they really had no idea what to do and at first thought this would be a great way to get the best out of their time, however, realising that this was an inefficient and time-consuming process I decided that I would give each subject three minutes to be themselves in front of my camera.
+The three minutes consisted of a quickfire round of four questions and whilst they were answering I picked the best moments to capture these images.

 - What make you happy the most

 - Do you feel intimidated by the setup here and me today?

 - What would be the best outcome from this experience?

 OOne of the cast models had an absolutely captivating look.
 A look that had been indelibly manufactured and fabricated from the very depths of their deepest darkest macabre thoughts.
 This fine representation was an absolute must for me to spend time and study their artform.
 Midflow through their transformation was this opportune moment for me to capture the hard work already done.
 Many tattoo and adornments were a feature but the most captivating were the two black eyes or the whites of the eyes which were tattooed.